Artists’ Ventures Initiative (AVI) Grants

 - Not be a degree-seeking, full-time student during the grant period.

 Note: Funding will be awarded to the individual artist identified as the primary applicant, not to a business entity.
-This grant award will constitute taxable income for the artist and should be reported to the federal and state governments.

 Applicants whose proposals are funded in this initiative will commit to:

 - Attendance at no fewer than two convenings designed to further the professional development of participating artist entrepreneurs.
 These meetings will take place during 2020 and 2021.

 - Submission of quarterly progress reports (narrative and financial statements) over the course of the first 18 months of the grant.

 Part One: Letter of Intent to Apply (Open to All) – January 15

 Part Two: Full Grant Application (By Invitation Only) – March 16